-Figures 7 to 12 compare the numbers of deaths, in total and for various age ranges, as reported by Stats SA (VR), from the National Population Register (NPR), together with the VR adjusted for incompleteness of registration (Adj VR), the NPR adjusted for registered deaths of people not on the National Population Register (Est VR) and this number further adjusted for incompleteness of registration of deaths (Est Adj VR).
-They all tell a similar story, namely, that, adjusting for late registrations, there is a great deal of consistency between the NPR and VR data.
+Figures 7 to 12 compare the numbers of deaths, in total and for various age ranges, as reported by Stats SA (VR), from the National Population Register (NPR), together with the VR adjusted for incompleteness of registration (Adj VR) -- the NPR adjusted for registered deaths of people not on the National Population Register (Est VR) and further adjusted for incompleteness of registration of deaths (Est Adj VR).
+They all tell a similar story, namely, that, adjusting for late registrations, there is a great deal of consistency between the NPR and VR data, with the exception of the shortfall in most recent VR data due to missing late registrations.